-Here.
-Complainant failed to properly serve his Complaint, has failed to exhaust his contractual remedies, and failed to state a claim upon which relieve can be granted.
+Here, Complainant has failed to exhaust his contractual remedies, and failed to state a claim upon which relieve can be granted.
 NAC 288.375(2) allows the Board to dismiss such an action, and the Board's prior decisions support dismissal in this case.
 Therefore, it is requested that this Complaint be dismissed.